goodhanded/k/README.md

    Copy a traceback to your clipboard, then run:
    `k traceback`
    Constructs a troubleshooting prompt with relevant file content and the original traceback.

-6. **Generate a Follow-up Pull Request Changeset**
-   `k pr "Refactor database connection logic" --followup --tree`
-   This command generates a pull request changeset as usual, but with the **--followup** flag enabled.
-The flag appends the prompt and response to the `.k/memory.txt` file and includes the memory contents in the LLM prompt, allowing subsequent changes to build upon past context.

 ---